vlvovch/Thermal-FIST/docs/quickstart.md

 2. **Excluded-volume (Diagonal)** - the most widely used excluded-volume HRG model.
 References: [nucl-th/9711062](https://arxiv.org/abs/nucl-th/9711062) and [nucl-th/9808012](https://arxiv.org/abs/nucl-th/9808012)
 3. **Excluded-volume (X-terms)** - generalized ''Crossterms'' EV model.
 EV parameters specified for each pair of species, instead of for each specie only.
 In this way one can model differently, e.g., baryon-baryon and baryon-antibaryon repulsion.
 See [nucl-th/9906068](https://arxiv.org/abs/nucl-th/9906068) and [1606.06218](https://arxiv.org/abs/1606.06218) for details.
 4. **QvdW-HRG** - multi-component quantum van der Waals HRG.
 Both attractive and repulsive interaction parameters can be specified for any pair of species.
 See [1707.09215](https://arxiv.org/abs/1707.09215)
+5. **Real Gas HRG** - generalization of the van der Waals HRG with non-linear excluded volume prescriptions (e.g., Carnahan-Starling) and arbitrary mean fields.
+See [Phys.
+Rev. C 96, 015206 (2017)](https://inspirehep.net/literature/1510282) for details on the single component case.

 **Ensemble.** The statistical ensemble (canonical vs grand-canonical)